-Monitor your progress against the Definition of Done (DoD) checklist to make sure not a single step is missed at the end of the sprint.
+Monitor your progress against the Definition of Done (DoD) checklist to ensure that no single step is missed at the end of the sprint.

-Optimize task sizes for efficiency in the utility of time and resources, preferably going for task sizes that can be completed under 8 hours.
-Using hours to estimate a task is ideal on the Burndown chart and helps teams keep track of their task progress.
+Optimize task sizes for efficiency in the utility of time and resources, preferably going for tasks that you can complete under 8 hours.
+Using hours to estimate a task is ideal on the Burndown chart and helps teams track their progress.

 8- Avoid bug overwhelm

 Allocate time in each sprint to find and fix errors to avoid bug overload or release a product riddled with bugs to customers.
 It is more natural and effective to set bug fixes as a task to allow for thorough scrutiny than when you expect team members to fix as they develop.

 Enhance collaboration between support and development to get contextual information on errors in good for a quick resolution.

 In agile practice, frequent changes to the developer’s workflow are common, and this, at times, leaves bug fixing unattended while trying to keep up with changes.

 Some bugs use these changes to make repeat appearances and may go unnoticed.
 Therefore, it is prudent to build a test immediately whenever you find a bug to use later to clean your code.